HackerHaze/Hackerhaze-RN-Template/README.md

 ### State Management

+#### Synchronous State:
 - `@rematch/core@2.2.0`: A Redux-based state management library that provides a lightweight and flexible way to write Redux code.
 - `@rematch/immer@2.1.3`: Plugin for using Immer to write reducers that manipulate state in an immutable way.
 - `@rematch/loading@2.1.2`: Plugin for automatically managing loading states for effects.
 - `@rematch/persist@2.1.2`: Plugin for saving and rehydrating rematch models using localStorage.
 - `@rematch/select@3.1.2`: Plugin for creating optimized selectors.
 - `@rematch/updated@2.1.2`: Plugin for tracking when state is updated.
+OBS: Rematch also has support for 'effects', for simpler/granular async functions.

 - `redux@4.2.1`: A predictable state container for JavaScript apps.
 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
 - `react-redux@8.1.3`: Official React bindings for Redux.
 It lets your React components read data from a Redux store, and dispatch actions to the store to update data.

+#### Async State:
+- `@tanstack/react-query@5.40.0`: Powerful asynchronous state management for TS/JS, React and more.

 ### Navigation

-- `react-native-navigation@7.37.1`: A complete native navigation solution for React Native, with optional Redux support, Jest tests, and more.
+~~- `react-native-navigation@7.37.1`: A complete native navigation solution for React Native, with optional Redux support, Jest tests, and more.
+ATTENTION: We have moved away from RNN in favour of @react-navigation/native~~
+- `@react-navigation/native@7.0.0-alpha` : The most standart and complete solution for Navigation in React-Native

 ### UI and Styling

 - `nativewind@2.0.11`: A utility-first CSS framework for rapid UI development.
+Comimng soon: Upgrade to nativewind@4.0.1
 - `react-native-vector-icons@10.0.1`: Customizable Icons for React Native.

 ### Form Management